 The Company's subsidiary SGI is exposed to foreign currency exchange rate fluctuations in the normal course of its business, which the Company manages through the use of foreign currency forward contracts.
 These foreign currency contracts are not designated as hedging instruments under ASC 815; accordingly, changes in the fair value are recorded in current period earnings.
-These foreign currency contracts have a notional value of \$6,269,856 at June 30, 2013 and maturities dates range from July 2013 to January 2014.
+These foreign currency contracts have a notional value of \$716,264 at June 30, 2014 and maturities range from August to September 2014.

-At June 30, 2013, the Company has recorded a \$663,043 liability on the balance sheet for the fair value of the foreign currency forward contracts.
-The Company recorded a loss on foreign exchange contracts of \$778,478 which is reflected in cost of revenue for the year ended June 30, 2013.
+The Company records an asset or liability on the balance sheet for the fair value of the foreign currency forward contracts.
+The foreign currency contract asset totaled \$627 at June 30, 2014 and a liability totaled \$663,043 at June 30, 2013.
+The Company recorded a gain on foreign exchange contracts of \$111,815 which is reflected in cost of revenue for the year ended June 30, 2014.
+The Company recorded a loss on foreign exchange contracts of \$778,478 during the year ended June 30, 2013, which is reflected in cost of revenue.